ovrdc/tileserver/README.md

 ovrdc-tileserver
 ==============

 This is fork of Tobin Bradley's mbtiles-server which is a fork of Christopher Helm's [mbtiles-server](https://github.com/chelm/mbtiles-server) - see below for Tobin Bradley's description.
 This server adds a tile preview page and server stats.
-A server statistics page is in testing.

 ![](stats.png)